jdheywood/post-its/README.md

 # post-its

-> This is my demo Vue.js project, it is a collaboratiev note taking SPA that makes use of a websocket server to sync notes across connected clients
+> This is my demo Vue.js project, it is a collaborative note taking SPA that makes use of a websocket server to sync notes across connected clients

 ## Build Setup